How to Assemble Bleachers

 Unpacking Your Bleachers

-Once all the materials are moved into there staging area, you will want to get the materials unpacked to inspect for possible damage and to separate the materials.
+Once all the materials are moved into their staging area, you will want to get the materials unpacked to inspect for possible damage and to separate the materials.
 It is best to notify us within 5 business days from date of delivery for claims of hidden damages.

 It is recommended that all of the planks are laid out individually after unpacking them, and not stacked on top of each other.
 If moisture is collected or trapped between planks while they are touching, it creates a reaction that can cause staining.
 The staining does not weaken the plank, but it can cause discoloration of the surface.